usnistgov/dioptra/docs/source/reference/resource-import-reference.rst

     # PluginParameterTypes are fully described in the TOML
     [[plugin_param_types]]
     name = "message"
+    description = "A message produced by a plugin task"

     # Entrypoints point to a task graph yaml and include metadata for registering them in Dioptra
     [[entrypoints]]